5 Ways Hockey Players Can Bulletproof Their Shoulders

-While even basic exercises such as push ups can get these muscles stronger, utilizing exercises that specifically challenge those stabilizer muscles help increase shoulder stability.
+While even basic exercises such as push-ups can get these muscles stronger, utilizing exercises that specifically challenge those stabilizer muscles to help increase shoulder stability.

 The "Waiters Walk" requires a hockey player to stabilize a weight at the shoulder as if they were carrying it like a waiter.